Remember that original research articles will have sections titled: Methods/Methodology, Results, Conclusions

-To ensure that the information you find is related to health care delivery, add a keyword related to that in your search.
+To ensure that the information you find is related to health care and terminal illness, add a keyword related to that in your search.
 Some examples of keywords you could use are:

 You’ll need to enter your Miami Unique ID and password to access these resources from off-campus.